bitnami/readme-generator-for-helm/README.md

 $ pkg . -o readme-generator-for-helm
 ```

-Depending on how you installed NodeJS in your system, you may need to modify your `PATH` environment variable to be able to execute the tool.

 ## Test

 We use [Jest](https://jestjs.io) to implement the tests.
 In order to test your changes, execute the following command: